Going public with how we use your information

 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.
 This includes how we get that information, how we might process or use that information, how and when we might disclose it and how you can control what we do with your information.

 You should not use this website or provide us with any information via forms on our website unless you are completely happy with this policy.
 If you do use our website we will assume that you have read, understood and are happy with the terms of this policy.

 Changes to this policy

 This policy is reviewed regularly and is subject to change.
 In the event that the policy is updated we will update this page and display a notice that the policy has been updated on our website home page.
 The date this policy was last revised is identified at the top of the page.
 You are responsible for ensuring we have an up-to-date active and deliverable email address for you and for periodically visiting our website and this policy page to check for any changes.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 The data we collect

 When you visit a website, information can be collected and stored about you and your visit.
 When you visit our website, that information can be categorised as follows:

-- Information you give us This is information you might choose to give us by filling out forms on our web site and might include things like your name, address, email addresses and telephone numbers etc. Often these forms might also include options to specify your interests, ask questions, make comments or provide other optional information about you relevant to your enquiry.
+- Direct interactions.
+Information you give us - this is information you might choose to give us by filling out forms on our web site and might include things like your name, address, email addresses and telephone numbers etc. Often these forms might also include options to specify your interests, ask questions, make comments or provide other optional information about you relevant to your enquiry.